 POLICY STATEMENT

-This is the Data Protection Policy of [insert school name] (“the School”).
+This is the Data Protection Policy of Pentland Infant and Nursery School (“the School”).

 We are committed to processing Personal Information fairly and lawfully in accordance with the UK General Data Protection Regulation (the retained EU law version of the General Data Protection Regulation (EU) 2016/679) (“GDPR”), the Data Protection Act 2018 (“the DPA”) and other related legislation which protects Personal Information.